actsl/kiss_sdl2/README.md

 tested.
 A 32 bit compiler also works with 64 bit Windows, but a 64 bit compiler cannot be used with 32 bit Windows.

 It was also tested in the Visual Studio Community 2015 and SDL2 version 2.0.4.
 The project files for the Visual Studio are provided, but a similar changes to the library paths should be made if necessary, as described above, in the project -> properties -> configuration properties -> vc++ directories.
-Also the include path C:\SDL2-2.0.5\x86_64-w64-mingw32\include\SDL2 has to be added for SDL2-2.0.5.
 The paths of the 64 bit SDL2 libraries for x64 are entered, but it was not tested with x64.

 For compiling in Visual Studio, run kiss_example1.vcxproj or